Tonevanda/PFL-Crosscut/README.md

 “Flanked” means an enemy segment flanked between the newly placed friendly disc and another friendly disc.<br>
 Disc Flipping happens when flanking occurs.
-An enemy segment with switch its color when flanked.<br>
+An enemy segment will switch its color when flanked.<br>
 If there are 2 segments crossing each other, the segment that was flanked is flipped and turns into the other color and the other segment is **cut**.<br>
 Flanking does not always result in flipping. <br>
 If the longest friendly segment created would be longer than the longest enemy segment cut, then all flanked segments must be flipped.
 Otherwise no segments are flipped.<br>